 Field work has been ongoing to study the Titicaca Water Frog.
 Some populations in the lake are still in good condition, but in some areas almost 80% of their population was discovered deceased and other individuals are in very bad condition.

-Tim has traveled to Bolivia twice over the past two years.
-He assisted in building an Amphibian Ark to help with the captive breeding of the endangered Lake Titicaca Water Frog, participated in field surveys and has met with local community members, conservation organizations and government officials to ensure the preservation of the precious Lake Titicaca Water Frog and the environment it lives in.
+The Kansas City Zoo has assisted in building an Amphibian Ark to help with the captive breeding of the endangered Lake Titicaca water frog.
+We have also participated in field surveys, and have met with local community members, conservation organizations and the Bolivian government to ensure the preservation of the precious Lake Titicaca water frog and the environment it lives in.